Strategies against HIV/AIDS in 2017-2021 recommended 22/05/2017

-A total of 189 additional cases of Human Immunodeficiency Virus (HIV) infection were reported to the Centre for Health Protection (CHP) of the Department of Health (DH) in the third quarter of 2015, bringing the cumulative total of reported HIV infections to 7 534 since 1984.
+A total of 202 additional cases of Human Immunodeficiency Virus (HIV) infection were reported to the Centre for Health Protection (CHP) of the Department of Health (DH) in the first quarter of 2017, bringing the cumulative total of reported HIV infections to 8 612 since 1984.

-Reviewing the HIV/Acquired Immune Deficiency Syndrome (AIDS) situation in Hong Kong at a press conference today (November 24), the Consultant (Special Preventive Programme) of the CHP, Dr Wong Ka-hing, said that sexual transmission remained the major mode of HIV transmission.
+Reviewing the latest HIV/Acquired Immune Deficiency Syndrome (AIDS) situation in Hong Kong at a press conference today (May 19), the Consultant (Special Preventive Programme) of the CHP, Dr Kenny Chan, said that sexual transmission remained the major mode of HIV transmission.

-> Press releases of "CHP reviews local HIV/AIDS situation in third quarter of 2015"
+> For detail of “CHP reviews local HIV/AIDS situation in first quarter of 2017”

 > Latest HIV/AIDS Statistics